-Dress for the Job: Construction Gear and Jobsite Accessories Every Pro Needs
+Pro-Approved Construction Gear and Jobsite Accessories

-Construction professionals have to worry about a lot more than spilling coffee on their tie before the daily staff meeting.
 Construction is hard: hard on clothes, hard on gear, and hard on people.
 Here are some great tips that will help you stay cool when it’s hot, warm when it’s cold, and clean when it’s dirty.

 As a siding contractor in Minnesota, I learned really fast how to dress for the cold.
 I always thought that neck gators are one of the most important, yet under-appreciated garments on super cold days.
 But they aren’t as easy to find as gloves or hats.
 My solution is to cut a hole in the top of a $4 stocking cap, to make a perfect, cheap neck gator.
-I bet I repurposed at least a dozen stocking caps over the years.
+I bet I've repurposed at least a dozen stocking caps over the years.

 Construction work is hard on eyeglasses.
 Whenever I got a new pair, I always kept the old ones in my truck.
 To avoid breaking my new glasses, I wore the old ones during demo jobs, and when I had to slither around in crawl spaces.
 I also wore them during those jobs where it was impossible to keep clean, like painting a ceiling.

-Sweatbands from Old Towels
+Sweatbands from old towels

 I hate wearing safety glasses when it’s hot and muggy outside.
 Sweat pours off my head and right into them, which means I have to stop every few minutes and wipe them off so I can see again.
 My wife came up with a great solution.
 She cut an old bath towel into 4 to 5-in. wide strips for me to use as headbands.
 Now, whenever I work in the heat, I just tie one around my head to absorb the sweat.
 The downsides: I look like a ninja wannabe and end up with a weird looking tan.